robinbb/blog/src/hugo/content/blog/questions-for-measuring-engagement.md

 software team, then consider measuring its degree of engagement.
 Measuring engagement will help you to improve it.

-This article explains the language to use in carefully selected questions for the measurement of engagement of your software team.
+This article recommends language to use in carefully selected questions for the measurement of engagement of your software team.

 <!--more-->